Enterprise AI | | 21 min read

 A finance team reviews 60,000 invoices per year.
 Each invoice takes 8 minutes to review.
 AI extracts fields, flags anomalies, matches purchase orders, and routes exceptions.

 If annual review cost is $462,840 and AI reduces time by 50%, the adjusted productivity benefit is about $153,292.
-Add reduced invoice errors and fewer late-payment penalties, and total realized benefit becomes about $208,292.
-With a $185,000 first-year cost, first-year ROI is about 13%.
+Add reduced invoice errors and fewer late payment penalties, and total realized benefit becomes about $208,292.
+With a $185,000 year one cost, year one ROI is about 13%.

 Example 3: Sales Proposal Support

 A sales or business development team creates 400 proposals per year.
 Each proposal requires 12 hours of research, drafting, and internal coordination.
-AI supports research summaries, first-draft language, compliance checks, and reusable content retrieval.
+AI supports research summaries, first draft language, compliance checks, and reusable content retrieval.

 After adoption and quality adjustments, productivity benefit may be about $69,768.
 If faster and better proposals help generate two additional wins with $100,000 gross margin each, total benefit becomes about $269,768.
-With a $135,000 first-year cost, first-year ROI is about 100%.
+With a $135,000 year one cost, year one ROI is about 100%.

-This example shows why revenue-related AI use cases can be powerful, but the revenue assumptions should be conservative and validated over time.
+This example shows why revenue related AI use cases can be powerful, but the revenue assumptions should be conservative and validated over time.

 The AI ROI Scorecard